Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Numerical Experiments

 \section{Numerical Experiments}

 In this section we conduct numerical experiments of the triangulation process of incident point and lines.
-The code can be found in the GitHub repository \url{github.com/amtorresbu/Anchored_LMV.git}.
+All the code can be found in the Supplementary Material.

-To describe incidence relations, we use the notation of \cite{duff2019plmp}.
-A \textit{point-line problem} is a tuple $(p,l,I,m)$ specifying that $p$ points and $l$ lines are incident according to a given incidence relation $I \subseteq \{1, \ldots , p\} \times \{1, \ldots ,l\}$ (i.e. $(i, j) \in I$ means that the $i$-th point is on the $j$-th line) and are projected onto $m$ views.
-Given such a point-line problem, a \textit{point-line arrangement} is an element of
+By (L1) we refer to point-line arrangements in $\PP^3$ of one line incident to $p$ points, as depicted in~\Cref{fig:L1_and_P1}.
+Our goal is to reconstruct such arrangements, given point correspondences incident to a single line correspondence across $m$ views.
+The following is a list of natural approaches for such triangulation given a camera arrangement $\mathcal{C}$.
+It is not necessarily a complete list.

-We focus on (L1): $(p,1,I,m)$, where $I=\{(1,1),\ldots,(p,1)\}$.
-Such a point-line problem is depicted in~\Cref{fig:L1_and_P1}.
-We compare the following approaches to triangulation of (L1) incidences with $p$ point correspondences given a camera arrangement $\mathcal{C}$. \begin{enumerate} \item[(L1).0] Triangulate each point correspondence by fitting it to the point multiview variety $\mathcal{M}_{\mathcal{C}}$, i.e. find the closest point correspondence in $\mathcal{M}_{\mathcal{C}}$; \item[(L1).1] Reconstruct the 3D line $L$ by back-projecting the image lines from two views.
+\begin{enumerate}[leftmargin =0.5em] \item[(L1).0] Triangulate each point correspondence by fitting it to the point multiview variety $\mathcal{M}_{\mathcal{C}}$, i.e. find the closest point correspondence in $\mathcal{M}_{\mathcal{C}}$; \item[(L1).1] Reconstruct the 3D line $L$ by back-projecting the image lines from two views.
 Triangulate the point correspondences by fitting them to the anchored multiview variety $\mathcal{M}_{\mathcal{C}}^L$; \item[(L1).2] Triangulate two point correspondences by fitting them to $\mathcal{M}_{\mathcal{C}}$ to get 3D points $X$ and $Y$.
 Let $L$ be the line they span in $\RR^3$.
 Triangulate the remaining point correspondences by fitting them to $\mathcal{M}_{\mathcal{C}}^L$; \item[(L1).3] Triangulate one point correspondence by fitting it to $\mathcal{M}_{\mathcal{C}}$ to get a 3D point $X$.
 Reconstruct the 3D line $L$ by fitting the line correspondence to the anchored variety $\mathcal{L}_\mathcal{C}^X$.
 Triangulate the remaining point correspondences by fitting them to $\mathcal{M}_{\mathcal{C}}^L$; \item[(L1).4] Reconstruct the 3D line $L$ by fitting the line correspondence to the line multiview variety $\mathcal{L}_\mathcal{C}$.
 Triangulate the point correspondences by fitting them to the anchored multiview variety $\mathcal{M}_{\mathcal{C}}^L$. \end{enumerate}